Missouri inmate adamantly denies role in 1978 triple slaying

 Strickland said he went to the scene at the request of a friend who was Vincent Bell’s sister.
 He said he cooperated with officers at the scene and later at the police station because he “knew the system worked and I would not be convicted of something I didn’t do.”

-Strickland, who has spinal stenosis, testified from a wheelchair.
+Strickland, who has spinal stenosis, watched the testimony from a wheelchair.
 Before the hearing began, he told reporters he was “scared.”

 In June, the Missouri Supreme Court declined to hear Strickland’s petition.
 Republican Gov. Mike Parson also refused to pardon Strickland, saying he wasn’t convinced that Strickland was innocent.

-Note: This story has been corrected to show that Strickland watched the testimony from a wheelchair, but did not testify from a wheelchair.